 It depends!
 Do you have the right tools?
 How big is your job?
 Seriously, it is hard to give a single answer, but a simple MULE configuration can be set up in as little as 15 minutes with as little as 4 nuts and bolts.
 A telehandler or forklift is typically required.

 Basic operation requires little training for standard operator usage.
 CR training allows planners and end users to optimize the MULE’s contribution to your process and workflow.
 Training is helpful to ensure maximum benefit to increase safety and productivity on the jobsite by incorporating best practices.

 We have special deck straps designed for MULE to securely mount to mast-climbing work platforms and have approvals from Hydromobile, EZ Manufacturing, Benu, and others.
 Other contractors have secured the MULE to deck planks on traditional scaffolding or crank-up with a tensioning strap or chain.

 Yes, we have a roll-a-round MULE Cart specifically for this application.
 MULE wheels into place and then outriggers are set.

 It can be used on pipe-frame scaffolding, but you must be sure that it is secure, safe, and stable.
 Also make sure that the MULE is free to swing and work the whole wall section without the arm hitting any cross braces (so top level is best).

-Yes, MULE comes with fork pockets designed for safe easy picks from front, back, or either side.
+Yes, MULE comes with fork pockets designed for safe, easy picks from the front, back, or either side.